-'On the road' is a comprehensive guide explaining and offering an insight into some of the things that you need to face whilst travelling and how to deal with them, such as food poisoning and bus travel.
+'On the road' is a comprehensive guide explaining and offering an insight into some of the things that you need to face and deal with whilst travelling and how to deal with them, such as food poisoning and bus travel.

 Contribute: This site tries very hard to provide independent travellers with the latest information, but things are always changing.
 So your support is needed!
 If you have been anywhere recently, let us know about any change you encountered or any addition that you think would be worth integrating.
 A few lines in an e-mail is all it takes to help keep info fresh and provide for future travellers.
 It's also a big thank you.

-Feedback: This site aims to break through the crap - to share some insight that is relevant to independent travellers today.
-Information straight from the road, as it were, in a down-to-earth context.
-So please click on the links above and tell us if this site has helped you, what you found useful, or not.
+Feedback: Please click on the links above and tell us if this site has helped you, what you found useful, or not.
 Remember, if you found information missing, want to add any (please...) or have any other questions, please get in touch.
 All reader comments and questions welcomed.
 I would like very much to further the guest book.